shreyac435/cloud-type-classification/README.md

 ```

 ### Setup
-1. Download the dataset from Kaggle and extract it into a folder named `dataset/` in the root directory.
+1. Download the dataset from Google drive and extract it into a folder named `dataset/` in the root directory.
 2. Launch Jupyter Notebook or upload the `.ipynb` file to Google Colab.
 ```bash
 jupyter notebook
 ```
-3. Open and run `cloud_type_classification (1).ipynb`.
+3. Open and run `cloud_type_classification.ipynb`.

 ## Tech Stack
 - **TensorFlow / Keras**: Model building, augmentation, and training